Practical Use Cases of Neutral Atoms Quantum Computers: Chemistry applications

 \subsection{Molecular Docking and Drug Discovery}

 The design of new drugs has always been a crucial task in modern medicine \cite{Overview_drug_discovery}.
 In recent years, new computational frameworks and techniques have been exploited to this aim, including machine learning \cite{GML_drug_discovery,Deep_learning_drug_discovery} and, ultimately, quantum computing \cite{Recent_advantages_QC_drug_discovery,QC_drug_discovery}.
 The steps of the process leading to the discovery of new drugs, as illustrated in \cite{Molecular_docking_review}, include the solution of a molecular docking problem \cite{Molecular_docking_old,Molecular_docking_review,Use_of_molecular_docking}.
-The latter consists in finding the best configuration of a molecule (the ligand) such that it perfectly ties with the binding site of a protein (the target).
+The latter consists in finding the best configuration of a molecule (the ligand) such that it perfectly ties with the binding site of a protein (the target) \cite{kirsopp2022quantum}.
 Each possible configuration found by the algorithm is evaluated with a score.
-More details on the ranking metric of protein-ligand configurations and Hamiltonian reformulation of the problem can be found in \cite{Quantification_protein_ligand}.
 To tackle a molecular docking problem on a neutral atoms device, it is required to map it into a Maximum Weighted Independent Set (MWIS), as explained in \cite{Molecular_docking}.
 In this paper, Garrigues et al. compared the performance of Variational Quantum Adiabatic Algorithm (VQAA), which makes use of a modified version of the Bayesian optimizer \cite{Bayesian_QAOA} called Hyperopt optimizer \cite{Hyperopt}, in order to optimize the hyperparameters (rise, sweep and fall time together with the detuning and the Rabi frequencies), with that of a supervised machine learning version of QAA, dubbed MLQAA, which predicts the best QAA parameters based on a training set of given VQAA runs.
 Each algorithm is evaluated by means of a scoring function, ranging between 0 and 1, which takes into account both energetic and geometric factors, evaluating how well the ligand fits the receptor's binding site and interaction energies between the ligand and the receptor.
 Because of the high variability of optimal QAA parameters, MLQAA average score is about one half of the one achieved by VQAA \cite{Molecular_docking}.
 Nevertheless, the score achieved by VQAA is almost 0.8 after 500 iterations and seems to be independent of the number of nodes (up to 11 at least).
 If this is going to be further confirmed, this approach may suggest potential scalability advantages on larger problem sizes.

 The prediction of water-solvent configuration is another fundamental issue in drug discovery, since water placement can drastically modify the binding capacity of the ligand and the thermodynamics of binding modes.
 Neutral atoms represent a great aid in this case, as shown in \cite{Drug_discovery}.
 The most probable configuration of water molecules in the ligand binding sites can be computed by mapping that problem into an Ising model, adopting the formalism of 3D Reference Interaction Site Model \cite{3D-RISM}.
 Subsequently, the Ising model can be solved with VQA on neutral atoms QPU, obtaining the desired solution.